KoderAndrey/Zafeplace/README.md

                  }
             });

+            // example generate wallet
+        zafeplace.generateWallet(ETH_WALLET, new OnWalletGenerateListener(){
+             @Override
+                public void onSuccessGenerate(String address) {
+                   // take address of new wallet
+                }

+                @Override
+                public void onErrorGenerate(Throwable error) {
+                   // handle error
+                 }
+        });
+  Here we have two examples for two different methods: methods for taking token balance and method for generating new wallet.
+We have two different wallet types
+  : etherum and stellar.
+You have to send in method params needed type of currency like enum.
-  Here we send into method type of currency, address of our wallet, and callback for taking result, because all methods of library is asynchronous.
+  In first example we send into method type of currency, address of our wallet, and callback for taking result, because all methods of library is asynchronous.
+  In second example we generate new etherum wallet we send to method params type of currency and callback for taking result.
   Also we can login for user authentication and using some methods like creating transactions and generating wallets.
   You can use fingerprint login and pin code login.
 For example - pin code login:

        zafeplace.pinCodeLogin(String pincode);